 I would also like to see more debates on television.
 These debates show us so much more about each candidate than the commercial endorsements.
 We all know that every corporation and organization has a candidate they would like to see in the Whitehouse, but they have their own best interest in mind, not yours and mine.

 Finally, Shorten the Length of Campaigns!

 Do we really need to spend two years deciding who the next President will be?
+These campaigns go on so long, leaving some voters feeling overwhelmed.
+This leads some people to stop paying attention and tuning out the entire process.
 We should shorten the length of the entire election process to no more than six months.
 This would make the whole process more concise and to the point.